§ 12-1810. Injunction against workplace harassment; definitions

 This is an official court order.
 If you disobey this order, you may be arrested and prosecuted for the crime of interfering with judicial proceedings and any other crime you may have committed in disobeying this order.

-I. A copy of the petition and the injunction shall be served on the defendant within one year from the date the injunction is signed.
-An injunction that is not served on the defendant within one year expires.
+I. An injunction that is not served on the defendant within one year after the date that the injunction is issued expires.
 The injunction is effective on the defendant on service of a copy of the injunction and petition and expires one year after service on the defendant.
 A modified injunction is effective on service and expires one year after service of the initial injunction and petition.

-J. A supplemental information form that is utilized by the court or a law enforcement agency solely for the purposes of service of process on the defendant and that contains information provided by the plaintiff is confidential.
+J. A supplemental information form that is used solely for the purposes of service of process on the defendant and that contains information provided by the plaintiff is confidential.

 1. Expand, diminish, alter or modify the duty of an employer to provide a safe workplace for its employees and other persons.